-The Town's General Fund budgetary revenues and other financing sources in the amount of \$2,978,288 did not meet budgetary expectations of \$4,431,437 by \$1,453,149.
-The most notable cause for the negative variance was the related to the delayed completion of the Highway 24 upgrade and the anticipated receipt of capital grant funding.
-Other positive variances occurred for tax revenues and related development and transfer taxes.
+The Town's General Fund budgetary revenues and other financing sources in the amount of \$2,610,321 did not meet budgetary expectations of \$2,629,417 by \$19,096.
+Negative variances occurred throughout the Town's financial resources.
+A positive variance occurred for capital grants; these funds were used to aid the Town's recovery from Covid-19 global pandemic.
 Further detail of individual line-item revenues for the general fund can be found in the 'Other Supplemental Information' section following the notes to the financial statements.